What to know about Elon Musk's Neuralink, which put an implant into a human brain

 Much of the ongoing research has sought to bring people affected by paralysis and blindness new ways of interacting with the world.
 But implants have also long been seen as having the potential to "enhance" people who aren't affected by such serious conditions.

-Musk has previously spoken about the idea of a "neural lace" that could add a symbiotic digital layer to the human brain, and merge artificial intelligence, or AI, with the brain.
+Musk has previously spoken about the idea of a "neural lace" that could add a symbiotic digital layer to the human brain and merge artificial intelligence with the brain.
 And while the current Neuralink trial would seem to stop well short of those lofty goals, speculation about his remarks crystalized around Neuralink in 2017, when he confirmed his ties to the then-new company.

 "Imagine the joy of connecting with your loved ones, browsing the web or even playing games using only your thoughts," Neuralink said in its video, showing images of a smartphone seemingly connected to a person's mind.